ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 coupled with script-able analyses can help ensure that research is more easily reproduced and also facilitate extending the work in future studies [@peng2011b; @merali2010].
-This document is an example of this, using a dynamic documentation interpreter program which runs the code displayed to produce the results shown, eliminating the possibility of faulty code [@knitr].
+This document is an example of this, using a dynamic documentation interpreter program which runs the code displayed to produce the results shown, decreasing the possibility for faulty code [@knitr].
 As FishBase is updated, one can regenerate these results with less missing data.
 Readers can find the original document which combines the source-code and text on the project's [Github page](https://github.com/ropensci/rfishbase/tree/master/inst/doc/rfishbase)